 It comes as no surprise that the New York City home of accused sex trafficker Jeffery Epstein contains many horrors.
-The townhouse — one of the largest private homes in Manhattan — is on the Upper East Side (71st between Madison and Fifth), just off Central Park; it’s where Epstein is accused of abusing underage girls, and investigators seized child pornography from it during a search last week.
+The townhouse — one of the largest private homes in Manhattan — is on the Upper East Side (71st between Madison and Fifth), just off Central Park; it’s where Epstein is accused of abusing underage girls, and investigators seized child pornography from it during a search on July 6.

 Fittingly, its design hallmarks are those of nightmares: endless rooms, body parts as decoration, and a haunting self-portrait.
 These are also the trappings of the immense wealth that over the past few decades has made Epstein largely impervious to the consequences of his alleged crimes.

 Here are some of the strangest and most disturbing details that have emerged over the years.

 Its blueprint contains five bathrooms and an incalculable number of bedrooms.
 In all, there are a total of 40 rooms distributed across seven floors.